murageh/save-progress/README.md

 ### The `useProgress` hook

 - The hook takes an object as an argument.
-The object must have a `key` property, which is a string.
+The object must have a `dataKey` property, which is a string.
-  The key is used to identify the data in the local or session storage.
-It is recommended that you use a unique key for each form.
+  The dataKey is used to identify the data in the local or session storage.
+It is recommended that you use a unique dataKey for each form.
 - The hook returns an array with three items.
 The first item is the `values` object, which contains the saved values.
   The second item is the `updateValues` function, which is used to update the values in the local storage.